Azure/no-token-in-the-browser-pattern/docs/deployment-guide.md

 ![A screenshot of the running application, sitting on the main view.](images/spa-signin.png)

-Clicking the **Sign In** button will redirect you to the Azure Active Directory login page.
+Clicking the **Sign In** button will redirect you to the Microsoft Entra ID login page.
 Once you have authenticated, you will be redirected back to the single-page application and a cookie will be set containing the access token.

 ![A screenshot of the browser dev tools showing the HttpOnly, Secure cookie named "token."](images/spa-cookie-token.png)